Skip to content

 IBCs for flexible manufacturing

 With IBC manufacturing, mixing is completed in-bin, the mixer doesn’t come into contact with the product, so cleaning time is significantly reduced.
-This sealed, mobile system enables different products to be mixed one after the other with only a short break to switch an IBC containing blended ingredients for one containing unblended ingredients.
-The used IBC is emptied and cleaned off-line while a new IBC is attached to the mixer, facilitating continuous production.
+This sealed, mobile system enables different products to be mixed one after the other on the tumble blender, with only a short break to switch an IBC containing blended ingredients, for one containing unblended ingredients – what you could term SMED.
+The used IBC, once emptied, is taken to be cleaned off-line while a new IBC is attached to the mixer, facilitating continuous production.

 Discover how a shift to IBC based manufacturing could yield significant returns in production efficiency and reduced downtime.
 Download our ROI calculator and take your first move to improved productivity.